"There are no lines

 in nature, only areas of colour,

-Hélène Baum-Owoyele is a French/German illustrator and graphic designer living in Berlin.
+Hélène Baum-Owoyele is an afropean illustrator and graphic designer living in Berlin.
 Her artworks have been used in various contexts, from editorial pieces and children’s books to advertising, with clients such as:

 The colourful images draw inspiration from her environment and personal history but also largely from mythology, black history, art, textiles, books and nature.